Explicit modularity of K3 surfaces with complex multiplication of large degree: Introduction

 K3 surfaces provide a rich class of objects to study in number theory and the Langlands program, testing conjectures that connect arithmetic geometry and automorphic forms through Galois representations and $L$-functions.

-The case where the Picard number $\rho$ achieves its maximum $\rho=20$ (so-called \emph{singular}) has been well-studied.
-Potential modularity was established through their association with algebraic Hecke quasi-characters by Shioda--Inose \cite[\S 6, Theorem 6]{shioda-inose-77} (see also Livn\'e \cite{livne-95}): the transcendental cohomology has complex multiplication (CM) by an imaginary quadratic field.
-The general theory of K3 surfaces with complex multiplication and their fields of definition is worked out in \cite{rizov} and \cite{valloni-23}.
-Over $\Q$, an explicit correspondence was worked out by Elkies--Sch\"{u}tt \cite{elkies-schuett-13}, rephrased in terms of classical modular forms of weight $3$.
+The case where the Picard number $\rho$ achieves its maximum $\rho=20$ has been well-studied.
+Potential modularity was established through their association with algebraic Hecke quasi-characters (also called Hecke Grossencharacters or just Hecke characters) by Shioda--Inose \cite[\S 6, Theorem 6]{shioda-inose-77} (see also Livn\'e \cite{livne-95}): the transcendental cohomology has complex multiplication (CM) by an imaginary quadratic field.
+Over $\Q$, an explicit correspondence with classical modular forms of weight $3$ was worked out by Elkies--Sch\"{u}tt \cite{elkies-schuett-13}.

 Recent efforts towards incorporating K3 surfaces into the \emph{$L$-functions and Modular Forms Database (LMFDB)} \cite{lmfdb} has renewed questions of explicit modularity for K3 surfaces, but less is known about modularity for K3 surfaces of lower Picard number.
 In general, a complex K3 surface $X$ with $\rho(X) \leq 16$ does not admit a Shioda--Inose structure.
-Livn\'e--Sch\"utt--Yui \cite{livne-schuett-yui-10} established modularity for the finitely many K3 Delsarte surfaces (up to twist): they are quotients of Fermat surfaces (hence CM) and the matching algebraic Hecke quasi-characters arise from Jacobi sums.

-This paper advances these efforts in a new direction, through computation---we hope to illustrate a mix of algorithmic methods that can be employed more generally.
-We remain focused on explicit examples of K3 surfaces with apparent CM of large degree (but not generated by automorphisms).
-Indeed, there has been recently renewed interest \cite{bayer-geemen-schuett-24} in moduli of K3 surfaces with extra Hodge endomorphisms.
+Piatetski-Shapiro--Shafarevich \cite{MR335521} expressed the $L$-function of a K3 surfaces with complex multiplication as a product of Hecke $L$-functions over some finite extension via the Kuga--Satake correspondence and applying the corresponding statement for abelian varieties.
+The theory of complex multiplication for K3 surfaces was further developed by Rizov \cite{rizov}.
+Building on this work, Valloni \cite{valloni-23} considers K3 surfaces with CM by the full ring of integers and studied their fields of definition; and more recently, Ito \cite{ito2025motivicmodularitycmk3} is more explicit about the properties of the Hecke quasi-characters that appear in the equality of $L$-series.
+Livn\'e--Sch\"utt--Yui \cite{livne-schuett-yui-10} established modularity for the finitely many K3 Delsarte surfaces (up to twist): they are (CM) quotients of Fermat surfaces.